rai200890/scifi_viz_snmp_api/README.md

 # scifi_viz_api
  SNMP NMS JSON API

-You can install requirements on your machine or boot a VM using Vagrant

 ##Install on your machine

 You should have [RVM](https://rvm.io/) with ruby 2.3.0 installed on your machine